jonasrenault/cprex/README.md

 This installation is recommended for users who want to customize the pipeline or train some models on their own dataset.

-Clone the repository and install the project in your python environment.
+Clone the repository and install the project in your python environment, either using `pip`

 ```console
 git clone git@github.com:jonasrenault/cprex.git